-Students currently enrolled in Houston County Schools may be referred for testing at any time during the school year.
-All referrals will be reviewed by the schools' eligibility teams and county testing diagnosticians for consideration for formal evaluation.
-Parent permission will be obtained before any formal evaluation is begun, and parents will be notified in writing regarding their child's eligibility for the gifted education program.
+Students currently enrolled in Houston County schools may be referred for testing at any time during the school year.
+All referrals will be reviewed by the schools' eligibility teams for consideration for formal evaluation.
+Parent permission will be obtained before any formal evaluation is begun, and parents will be notified in writing regarding their child's eligibility for the gifted program.
+Teachers and parents may make referrals by completing a basic Traits, Aptitudes, and Behaviors (TABS) form for review by the school eligibility team.